Over-Sampling Strategy in Feature Space for Graphs based Class-imbalanced Bot Detection: Proposed Method

 \subsection{Motivation}

-The existing over-sampling methods for GNNs~\cite{article06,article15} synthesize nodes on the original feature space or embedding space.
-Since the newly generated nodes lack connectivity relationships (edges), the edges between the generated nodes also need to be constructed after over-sampling.
-In reality, edges represent explicit relationships, e.g., the edges in a user social graph represent relationships between users in terms of following, commenting, etc. Constructing edges via an edge generator only approximates the true distribution of edges and further increases the noise in the synthetic data, affecting the performance of the GNNs.
-Detailed proofs are in Section \ref{sec:Theoretical_Basis}.
+Current over-sampling methods for GNNs~\cite{article06,article15} create nodes in either the original feature space or the embedding space.
+However, the newly generated nodes lack connectivity relationships (edges), which must be constructed after over-sampling.
+This results in an approximation of the true distribution of edges and increases noise in the synthetic data, ultimately impacting the GNNs' performance.

-The main idea of OS-GNN is to generate embeddings for minority class nodes in feature space to rebalance the distribution of different classes.
-An illustration of the proposed framework is shown in Figure \ref{fig:schematic}.
-OS-GNN consists of three steps: (1) obtain the embedding of nodes by neighbourhood aggregation; (2) synthesize embeddings for minority nodes through interpolation to form a balanced distribution; (3) train GNN classifier using augmented graph data.
+OS-GNN addresses this issue by generating embeddings for minority class nodes in feature space to balance the distribution of different classes.